salmanshaikh18/TypeScript/TypeScriptWithThapa/TypeScript.md

 TypeScript is a superset of JavaScript, which means any valid JavaScript code is also valid TypeScript code.

+TypeScript catches errors at compile time instead of runtime, which makes dubugging and reduces the likelihood of bugs in production.

 `TypeScript` = JavaScript + More Features

 ## Advantage of TypeScript